The Gambling Law Review: Denmark

 Another major difference is the tax rate.
 While the land-based industry is taxed depending on the gross gambling revenue (GGR) achieved (between 45 per cent and 75 per cent), the online gambling duty is set at 20 per cent of GGR regardless of the size of the GGR.

-For a land-based operator, all personnel involved in the gambling operation must, as a main rule, be approved in writing by the Gambling Authority.
+For a land-based operator, all personnel involved in the gambling operation must, as a main rule, be approved in writing by the Danish Gambling Authority.
 Part of the approval proceeding is a thorough background check of the person in question.
 The approval is considered a personal licence as such, but resembles a premises licence in many ways.